taniarascia/laconia/README.md

 ### Set up server

 Create a virtual host called `laconia.server`.
 The server should point to the `/public` directory.
-For me, `httpd-vhosts.conf` looks like this.
+Your `httpd-vhosts.conf` will look like this:

 ```apacheconf
 <VirtualHost *:80>